LariHong/LariHong_window/markdown練習/README.md

   Be careful when holding the knife.

   For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.

+## 第7堂課

+We pictured the meek mild creatures where
+They dwelt in their strawy pen,
+Nor did it occur to one of us there
+To doubt they were kneeling then.

+1. Crack three eggs over a bowl.
+ Now, you're going to want to crack the eggs in such a way that you don't make a mess.
+ If you _do_ make a mess, use a towel to clean it up!
+2. Pour a gallon of milk into the bowl.
+ Basically, take the same guidance as above: don't be messy, but if you are, clean it up!